 Aspinal of London

-Their bags have been spotted on everyone from Kate Middleton to Jennifer Lopez — and for very good reason.
 There is a refined intentionality to everything Aspinal makes.
-Nothing is loud.
-Everything is impeccably constructed.
+Nothing is loud, and everything is impeccably constructed.

-My current favorite from their collection is the Midi Mayfair — a structured top-handle that works just as beautifully for the office as it does for an evening out (speaking of office bags, I have a whole guide to the best bags for the office if you’re building that part of your wardrobe!).
-The Lottie bag is also iconic, coming in the most gorgeous range of colors in luxurious Saffiano leather.
-Aspinal’s handbags generally range from $325–$900, with most of the everyday styles sitting comfortably in that mid-range sweet spot.
+My current favorite from their collection is the Midi Mayfair, which is a structured top-handle that works just as beautifully for the office as it does for an evening out (speaking of office bags, I have a whole guide to the best bags for the office if you’re building that part of your wardrobe!).

-If you love a brand with genuine heritage sensibility and that “I’ve had this for years and it only gets better” energy, Aspinal of London is the brand for you.
+If you love a brand with genuine heritage sensibility and that “I’ve had this for years and it only gets better” look, Aspinal of London is the brand for you.

 Aspinal of London bags are best for: